ikerreyes/sphinx/source/index.rst

 ..
-ProjectDocumentation documentation master file, created by sphinx-quickstart on Fri Nov  4 11:58:08 2016.
+Sphinx documentation master file, created by sphinx-quickstart on Mon Oct  7 20:47:18 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.